 (1) The liability of the offender to pay a fine in connection with which an order is made under section 205(1) is suspended by the making of the order.

-(2) If the offender elects to pay the fine, for the purposes of the Fines, Penalties and Infringement Notices Enforcement Act 1994 section 32, the fine is taken to have been imposed on the day on which the election is made.
+(2) If the offender elects to pay the fine, for the purposes of the Fines, Penalties and Infringement Notices Enforcement Act 1994, the fine is taken to have been imposed on the day on which the election is made.

-(3) If the offender is taken by section 206(2) to have elected to pay the fine, for the purposes of the section referred to in subsection (2) the fine is taken to have been imposed at the time mentioned in section 206(2).
+(3) If the offender is taken by section 206(2) to have elected to pay the fine, for the purposes of the Act referred to in subsection (2) the fine is taken to have been imposed at the time mentioned in section 206(2).

 (4) If —